cooperrc/advanced-dynamics/_sources/module_00/introduction.md

 impact, and energy relate to changes in motion.

 This introduction will get you up to speed on the tools we are using to explore
-dynamics: HuskyCT, Google Documents, Adams multibody dynamics, and Piazza discussion board.
+dynamics: HuskyCT, Google Documents, and the Campuswire discussion board.

 # Objectives